22shubh22/22shubh22.github.io/_posts/2019-09-07-C++ Quickie-A_problem.md

 ---
 layout: post
-title: Compilation output Mismatch
+title: Compilation output Mismatch?
 ---
 *The Weired thing was my machine was producing the wrong result no the cloud.
 Is my machine alright :(*

 Hi, here a quickie to show before you a weird experience that I had today.
-I was implementing a binary-search-tree algorithm today and encountered that in my local machine the code was compiled to give me the wrong output.
+I was implementing a binary-search-tree algorithm today and encountered that in my local machine the code compiled to give me a wrong output.

-Let's show you what code it was.
+Let me show you what code it was.

 Comments in the code show what the problem is.